-Origins and evolution of writings from Columbus to Vargas Llosa and his contemporaries.
+Origins and evolution of writings from Columbus to Vargas Llosa and his con temporaries.
 Required for Spanish majors and minors.
 Taught in Spanish.
-Prereq: High School Spanish or Instructor Approval Required SP-134 SP-136 or SP-199.
+Prerequisites: HIGH SCHOOL SPANISH OR INSTRUCTOR APPROVAL REQUIRED SP-134 SP-136 OR SP-199.

 LS-249.
 Cultural Geography of Hispanic America.
 3 Credits.